KensalRamos/Infix-To-Postfix-Calculator/README.md

 # MidtermAssignment1
-This program utilizes a stac to convert infix to postfix.
-The postfix is then used to calculate expressions.
+This program takes an infix expression as an input and displays the postfix expression of the input.
+After converting to the postfix expression, the program evaluates the expression from the postfix and displays the result.